 The sausage talk doesn’t end there.
 In Germany, in fact, a great many idioms are based around the sausage.
 “Everything has one end, only the sausage has two” references the fact that all good things come to an end.
 “Throw the sausage after the bacon” reminds Germans that sacrifice might result in a triumph down the line.
 In Germany, sausage is the basis of more than a diet: It influences language and culture, too.

 The German love affair with this hearty meal should not come as a surprise: Sausages, alongside heaping helpings of kale and potatoes and a side of tangy sauerkraut, sustained farmers.
 Cured, dried, and smoked sausages could be carried over long journeys by both hunters and soldiers.
 Sausage is nourishing, and it can last through the winter when all other food stores are low.
 What’s not to love!

+There are likely 1,500 types of German sausage.
 German sausage falls into a few different categories: brühwurst (cooked sausages that are scalded, roasted, or baked), kochwurst (steamed or boiled sausage that can be served hot or cold), and grützwurst (sausages that contain groats, or cereal grains).
 Today, sausages figure into all facets of German life: Some are beloved street foods, others are served at breakfast topped with a fried egg, and still others are dipped in mustard and eaten with beer.
-There are likely 1,500 varieties of German sausage.
 Here are 27 you need to know about.